J535D165/recordlinkage/docs/link_two_dataframes.rst

 Comparing record pairs
 ----------------------

-Now we now have a large set of record pairs.
-To compare Each record pair is compared on some attributes both record have in common.
+Each record pair is a candidate match.
+To classify the candidate record pairs into matches and non-matches, compare the records on all attributes both records have in common.
+The ``recordlinkage`` module has a class named ``Compare``.
+This class is used to compare the records.
+The following code shows how to compare attributes.

 .. code:: python

     compare_cl = recordlinkage.Compare(pairs, dfA, dfB)

     compare_cl.exact('first_name', 'first_name', name='first_name')
-    compare_cl.exact('last_name', 'last_name', name='last_name')
+    compare_cl.fuzzy('last_name', 'last_name', name='last_name', method='jarowinkler', threshold=0.85)
     compare_cl.exact('sex', 'sex', name='sex')
     compare_cl.exact('birthdate', 'birthdate', name='birthdate')
     compare_cl.exact('city', 'city', name='city')